pscally1005/pscally1005.github.io/_posts/archive/2023-11-01-yogurt-apple.markdown

 - nut
 - chopped
 - air fry
-Description: Plain nonfat greek yogurt combined with whey protein powder makes a <a href="/misc/protein">protein</a> packed bowl to start your day off right.
+Description: Plain nonfat <a href="/misc/dairy#greek-yogurt">greek yogurt</a> combined with whey protein powder makes a <a href="/misc/protein">protein</a> packed bowl to start your day off right.
 I've made 4 different variations of yogurt bowls that you can easily prep the night before for an easy breakfast.
 We have <a href="/recipes/yogurt-pbj">PB&J</a>, Apple Pie, <a href="/recipes/yogurt-choc">Chocolate</a>, and <a href="/recipes/yogurt-banana">PB Banana</a> for you to enjoy.
 You can also check out any of my other <a href="/yogurt">yogurt recipes</a>!
 Instructions:
 - Dice up your apple, and air fry for 10 minutes at 300F to soften.